Gaulish Paganism

 The Three Realms (Drus)

-The cosmos is divided into three interconnected realms, unified by the Drus, the World Tree:
+The cosmos is divided into three interconnected realms, unified by Drus, the World Tree:

 • Albios (The Upperworld/Celestial Realm): The divine, ordered realm of the gods.